WorkPlayAbout Resume

 I developed both visual directions into high-fidelity mockups to compare their effectiveness.

-For this design iteration, I chose to continue with only Style 2.
-Style 1 felt more intense and closer to propaganda, while Style 2 felt free, playful, fun, and warm, which feels closer aligned to California's identity.
+For this iteration I chose to continue with only Style 2.
+Style 1 felt more intense and closer to propaganda, while Style 2 felt free, playful, fun, and warm, which feels much more aligned with California's identity.

 The final design embraces California's vibrant personality through organic shapes, warm colors, and clear information hierarchy.
 The interface prioritizes security by revealing sensitive information only when needed, while maintaining an approachable and friendly aesthetic.